Legaeldan/milestone-1/README.md

 The main method of deployment, [GitHub Pages](https://legaeldan.github.io/milestone-1/index.html), was chosen after a discussions with my mentor, and I was notified of GitHub pages, meaning I didn't need to boot up Cloud9 everytime I wished to showcase my site.

-All deployment to [GitHub](https://github.com/Legaeldan/milestone-1) have been done using [Visual Studio Code](https://code.visualstudio.com/), with [Git](https://git-scm.com/downloads) installed locally to push to the repository.

 There are currently two branches posted to [GitHub](https://github.com/Legaeldan/milestone-1/branches).
 * The master which incorporates all commits from the start of the project.
 And includes the parallax branch merge from the middle of the project.